Guy B. Woodward

 Behind the Scenes

 Guy B. Woodward’s meticulous research into his Ramona roots spawned a quaint museum bearing his name.
-He began assembling artifacts in the 1940’s and mining the memories of everybody from ranchers to Civil War veterans.
-As President of the Ramona Pioneer Historical Society Woodward spearheaded the opening of a modest museum in the Ramona town hall in 1979.
-A few years later the museum was named in his honor by the Ramona Pioneer Historical Society board of directors.
-In 1985 the museum moved to the historic Verlaque house, an adobe of French provincial design built in 1886 by Theophile Verlaque who moved to San Diego in 1870.
+He began collecting artifacts in the 1940’s and mining the memories of everybody from ranchers to Civil War veterans.
+The Ramona Pioneer Historical Society and Guy Woodward spearheaded the opening of a modest museum in the Ramona town hall in 1979.
+A few years later the museum was named in Woodward's honor by the Ramona Pioneer Historical Society board of directors.
+In 1985 the museum moved to the historic Verlaque house, an 1886 adobe.
 The museum was added to the National Register of Historical Places in 1991.